SHILAJEET23BHOWMICK/Netflix_Analysis/README_.md

 ---

 This project focuses on a thorough analysis of Netflix’s movies and TV shows dataset using SQL, aiming to uncover meaningful insights and answer important business questions.
-The README provides a c[...]

 ---